Tanya Savicheva

-Savicheva's image and the pages from her diary became symbolic of the human cost of the siege of Leningrad, and she is remembered in St. Petersburg with a memorial complex on the Green Belt of Glory along the Road of Life.
-Her diary is speculated to have been used during the Nuremberg Trials as evidence of the Nazis’ crimes, although this speculation is probably false, as her diary probably would not have left the archives of the Nuremberg Trials.
+Savicheva's image and the pages from her diary became symbolic of the human cost of the siege of Leningrad, and she is remembered in Saint Petersburg with a memorial complex on the Green Belt of Glory along the Road of Life.
+Her diary is speculated to have been used during the Nuremberg trials as evidence of the Nazis’ crimes, although this speculation is probably false, as her diary probably would not have left the archives of the Nuremberg trials.

 Early life

 Savicheva was born on 23 January 1930, (Note: Some authors list 25 January as being Savicheva's birth date.) the youngest child in the family of a baker father, Nikolay Rodionovich Savichev, and a seamstress mother, Mariya Ignatievna Savicheva.
 Her father died when Tanya was six, leaving his widow with five children: three girls — Tanya, Zhenya (Yevgenia) and Nina — and two boys — Mikhail and Leka (Leonid).
 Mikhail had left Leningrad before war broke out.
 Whilst in German-occupied territory at Kingisepp Mikhail had joined the partisans.
 Mikhail's story was not known to the rest of his family who presumed him to be dead.

 The family planned to spend the summer of 1941 in the countryside, but the Axis invasion of the Soviet Union on 22 June disrupted their plans.
 All, except Mikhail (Misha), who had already left, decided to stay in Leningrad.
 Each of them worked to support the army: Mariya Ignatievna sewed uniforms, Leka worked as a plane operator in the Admiralty, Zhenya worked at the munitions factory, Nina helped in the construction of city defences and worked at the munitions factory with her sister, and her uncles Vasya and Lesha served in the anti-aircraft defence.
 Tanya, then 11 years old, dug trenches and put out firebombs.
 One day Nina went to work and never came back; she was sent to Lake Ladoga and then urgently evacuated.
 The family was unaware of this and presumed she had died.